exordor/MSS/ros1_ws/README.md

 EAGRUMO's navigation sensor stack.
 The tree lives under `ros1_ws/` and follows the standard catkin layout (`src`, `build`, `devel`, `install`).

+> Tip: To automate everything in this document (git submodules, dependency install, and `catkin_make`), run `./scripts/first_run.sh` from the repo root.
+It keeps the repo on `main` while ensuring `src/slam/fast_livo2` is checked out to its `jetson-support` branch, and it accepts `--branch` / `--submodule-branch` overrides when needed.

 ## Packages

 | Package | Location | Purpose |